mcyph/speedysvc/README.rst

   with something like Rust or GoLang, but would probably only attempt this if python is too slow/won't scale.

-* It would be nice to be able to have version-specific servers/clients, so that previous applications can continue to function while allowing for breaking changes in APIs.
-This may not happen, as I suspect it may be best to do versioning at a Docker/Linux KVM etc level for my purposes.

-* Currently the HybridLock only allows locking in whole seconds, but it should be easy to support floating point numbers.
+* Currently the HybridLock only allows locking for whole seconds, but it should be easy to support floating point numbers.
 It also would be nice to allow for setting the maximum "spin" time.